Lavender: History and How To Grow It

 Or keep it in the garage at night when temperatures dip far below those preferred by lavender.
 It can stay there for a few days of extremely cold weather, but, without light, it will begin to deteriorate.
 Yes, it still needs sun even though it’s not actively growing.
 Maintaining lavender in pots outdoors all year necessitates using pots that are “frost proof”.

 Generally, plants in pots should be 2 zones more cold hardy than your region is rated.
 For example, here in zone 7b, I would look for a variety that is hardy to the colder zone 5.
-But weather conditions in any particular season could be way off the averages.
+Weather conditions in any particular season, however, could be way off the averages.

 Heeling In